 We communicated the scenarios above to senior leadership and they were pleased with the proposals we recommended.
 Ultimately, we successfully integrated these ideas into our 2022 target vision, in conjunction with the Chase app's rebranding initiative, as part of our collaboration with the Channel Design Team.

-To effectively communicate these design strategies, we translated them into Key Experience Indicators (KEI) that serve as benchmarks aligning design requirements with our business objectives.
-Here are the two primary KEI benchmarks for our design:
+To effectively communicate these design strategies, we translated them into Key Experience Indicators (KEI) that serve as benchmarks aligning design requirements with our business objectives:

 This approach ensures that our design not only meets user needs but also contributes to our overarching business goals.

-With the constraints of limited budgets and our tech stack in May 2021, we anticipate that reaching our target state will require more than one and a half years.
-Consequently, the Chase app settings will live in the mobile web browser view.
-This necessitates that our design must be adaptable for both web and mobile platforms while seamlessly integrating with the existing design within the broader Chase ecosystem.
+With the constraints of limited budgets and our tech stack in May 2021, the full native experience required 18+ months.
+Rather than wait, we shipped an MVP that focuses on web first, then retain the same design in the mobile web browser view.
 In collaboration with the Channel Design Team, I worked on specifying the actual designs that could be addressed in the first half of the year.

 Below are sample screens that were part of the MVP delivered in the first half of 2021: